-If I were to say that the entire picture is a glimpse of what you were doing online, network logs maintained by PureVPN make up no picture by themselves.
+If we were to say that the entire picture is a glimpse of what you were doing online, network logs maintained by PureVPN make up no picture by themselves.
 They are just random numbers and reveal nothing.
 If a user intentionally indulges in attacking, hacking, abusing, threatening or other similar unanimously unethical activities (as also detailed in our Terms of Service) the victim (any organization providing a service online) of such attacks would then identify these instances in their network logs.
 If someone indulges in such activities and if an official complaint is filed, authorities then reach out to us with a valid court order or subpoena (in some cases alleged victims or authorities directly themselves) providing us the counterpart network logs from the attacked service’s servers.

 Just to reiterate, we absolutely, under no circumstances, monitor, collect or share information related to browser activities or browsing habits.

 Think of it like this: A network log is automatically generated every time a user visits a website.
 For the sake of this example, let’s say a user logged into their Gmail account.
 Every time they accessed Gmail, the email provider created a network log.

 If you are using a VPN, Gmail’s network log would contain the IP provided by PureVPN.
 This is one half of the picture.
 Now, if someone asks Google who accessed the user’s account, Google would state that whoever was using this IP, accessed the account.
 If the user was connected to PureVPN, it would be a PureVPN IP.

 The person or organization inquiring about the user’s account will then trace the IP back to data centers where the VPN provider’s servers are hosted.
 The data center will point them to the VPN provider and trail finally leads to the VPN provider.
 The inquirer would then share timestamps and network logs acquired from Google and ask them to be compared with the network logs maintained by the VPN provider.